 Limiting and ending the use of tobacco is an obvious way to stave off lung cancer and throat cancer but preventing exposure to other cancer-causing substances can be just as direct.

-For example, mesothelioma, a cancer that affects the linings of the chest and abdominal cavities, is caused by inhaling or ingesting asbestos fibers over long periods.
+For example, malignant mesothelioma, a cancer that affects the linings of the chest and abdominal cavities, is caused by inhaling or ingesting asbestos fibers over long periods.
 Understanding your risk of asbestos exposure and knowing how to avoid the carcinogen can prevent mesothelioma as effectively as smoking cessation can lessen a lung cancer diagnosis.

 Asbestos is found in construction materials such as roofing and flooring tiles.
 Prolonged inhalation and exposure to asbestos dust can cause pleural mesothelioma, peritoneal mesothelioma, lung cancer and asbestosis.
 Older blue-collar construction workers, contractors and veterans are at greatest risk for exposure to asbestos.